-- Contracted with the Dakota County Soil and Water Conservation District (SWCD) to provide administrative, education, technical assistance, project management, and grant administration sevrices and to act as the public liaison for the LMRWMO. - Reviewed the seven LMRWMO member City local water plans for conformance with the LMRWMO Watershed Management Plan. - Submitted a FY 2020-2021 Biennial Budget Request for projects identified for implementation. - Continued monthly grant tracking program with sources of funding for all state and local stormwater related grant program to assist the LMRWMO and member cities in identifying additional funding sources for implementation of projects.
+- Contracted with the Dakota County Soil and Water Conservation District (SWCD) to provide administrative, education, technical assistance, project management, and grant administration services, and to act as the public liaison for the LMRWMO. - Continued monthly grant tracking program with sources of funding for all state and local stormwater related grant program to assist the LMRWMO and member cities in identifying additional funding sources for project implementation. - Solicited proposals for professional legal, audit, and engineering consultants. - Participated in Dakota County groundwater plan update stakeholder process. - Delegated LMRWMO grant management authority to LMRWMO Administrator/Dakota County SWCD staff. - Initiated Watershed Management Plan update process and selected consultant to assist in plan update. - Approved an amendment to the West St. Paul Local Surface Water Management Plan to include the Thompson Oaks stormwater improvement project in their implementation plan.